- Allocating Returned Title IV (Federal Aid)

 Before classes begin, you may go online to Howdy and drop your courses and options for the semester.

 After classes begin, you must go through the official withdrawal process in order to cancel your registration for the semester.
 In Howdy, go to the Student Withdrawal channel on the My Record tab to begin the online withdrawal process.
 Failure to complete the withdrawal process will result in forfeiture of any tuition and fee adjustments, and course work may be recorded as incomplete or failed.

 Failure to follow procedures for withdrawing from the University may result in financial penalties and delays with future enrollment in the University.
-Once a student registers, he or she is responsible for the total fees assessed regardless of whether the installment option is used.
+Once a student registers, they are responsible for the total fees assessed regardless of whether the installment option is used.
 Refund percentages are applied to total fees assessed and not the amount paid.
 This means that students who withdraw before paying all installments may, in the event of withdrawal, still owe the University.

 International students must visit with an advisor in International Student Services before withdrawing to determine if doing so will affect visa status.

 Student athletes should visit with an academic advisor in Athletics before initiating the withdrawal process.